 If a student's/family's behavior in a living unit is unacceptable, the RD has the responsibility to deal with it (warn, place on housing probation) and, if the situation warrants, place the matter before the Director of Residence Life for a hearing and appropriate sanctions.
-The student has the right, within one week, to request a review of the decision by the Associate Dean of Educational and Student Affairs, provided there is new information or if the student feels there is information which was not taken into account by the Director.
+The student has the right, within one week, to request a review of the decision by the Associate Dean of Campus Life and Student Affairs, provided there is new information or if the student feels there is information which was not taken into account by the director.
 There is no further appeal.

+Telephone Service

-Telephone Service: Residents of Wendel and Tipple can arrange their service through the Telecommunications Office at x3333.
+Residents of Wendel and Tipple can arrange their service through the telecommunications office at x3333.
 Residents of Green Villa and Loantaka have live jacks in each bedroom and may contact Verizon at 1-800/427-9977 to arrange service.
-See TELEPHONES, page 77, for further details on the process.
+See TELEPHONES, page 63, for further details on the process.

-Television: Residents of Wendel, Tipple, and the Townhouse can arrange cable service through Telecom., x3333.
+Residents of Wendel and Tipple can arrange cable service through Telecom., x3333.
 Residents of Green Villa and Loantaka may contact Cablevision, 1-800/333-4857.